andresharpe/cute/README.md

 ## Introduction

-[Contentful](https://www.contentful.com/) is a headless content management system (CMS) that allows teams to store, manage and retrieve content for websites and apps.

 ***cut*** is a stand-alone  cross-platform command line interface (CLI) that allows bulk downloads, editing and uploads to and from a Contentful space and supports the following :-

 - **CSV** - Contentful -> Comma delimeted files -> Contentful